vestre/AIS-Wrangling/README.md

 See also code for exploratory analysis in R in separate folder.

 Part of project on computing summary statistics on near-collision situation.
 See [project paper](https://github.com/vestre/AIS-Wrangling/blob/master/Final_Report.pdf).

+Status update August 2020: Project is written to a paper, and submitted.
+Will post updated code and paper upon acceptance.